 How does open source software relate to security?

-Before we learn about specific steps you can take to become involved in the open source security community, it is critical to understand the history behind open source security.
-As a collective, the open source community is opinionated, and ignoring its history may get you into trouble.
+Before we discuss the steps you can take to become involved in the open source security community, it is critical to understand the history behind open source security.
+As a collective, the open source community is vibrant, opinionated, and passionate; ignoring its history may get you into trouble.

 People from various political and ideological backgrounds were drawn to the movement like Linus Torvalds and an ex-UPenn professor, Eric S. Raymond.
 For instance, Raymond’s blog is Armed and Dangerous: Sex, software, politics, and firearms.
 Life’s simple pleasures; very different from Stallman’s work and views.

 The crowd was mostly white guys, but their political and open source beliefs differed.
 Their commonality was embracing the general concept of shared code.

 Together, these people and many others not mentioned in this post, birthed the open source movement.
 They wrote books, held conferences, and the movement boomed.

 Within the movement, there were many debates and struggles.
 One of which concerned whether changes to OSS should be allowed, and if they were allowed, can those changes be shared.